wwkimball/wwkimball-dovecot/README.md

 ## Description

 This module was written from scratch, specifically for Puppet 5 and Hiera 5 to fully manage dovecot; nothing more and nothing less.
-No assumptions are made as to what you intend to do with dovecot other than install or uninstall it and its plugins, configure it or delete its configuration files, and -- when not ignoring it -- keep its service running or not running.
+No assumptions are made as to what you intend to do with dovecot other than enjoy full control over it via Hiera in every respect.

 Here, "fully manage" means this Puppet module: